All Episodes

 I don't even think Obama knows it.

-The Democrats have most of them are to blame for this for this this uh meltdown here because I mean they were not they were not looking.
+The Democrats, most of them are to blame for this meltdown here because, I mean, they were not looking.

-I I mean I tried everything I could to get Fannie Mae, Freddie Mac straight now.
+I mean, I tried everything I could to get Fannie Mae, Freddie Mac straightened up.

-Well, McCain's a guy that uh invited Obama to ten different town hall meetings.
+Well, McCain's a guy that invited Obama to 10 different town hall meetings.

 Obama's the one that said, no, I don't think McCain's got a problem here at all.